When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 wood texture floor light oak line tile up

-If you are a do-it-yourself homeowner looking for cheap garage floor coverings, there is one good choice that offers an authentic, personalized look at a reasonable price.
-That’s vinyl composite tile.
+If you are a do-it-yourself homeowner looking for cheap garage floor coverings, VCT is a classic choice.
+It offers an authentic, retro look at a reasonable price.
+You have likely seen these in grocery stores and schools.

-They come in various colors; the most popular of which is the conventional black and white checkerboard-style design.
-These tiles, commonly called VCT flooring, can be acquired for as little as $0.79 per square foot if you shop about.
+They come in various colors.
+The most popular design is the conventional black and white checkerboard style.
+These tiles can be acquired for as little as $0.79 per square foot if you shop around.

 Pros